-The Justice and Peace Office is an expression of our charism to bring God's healing love to the poor, the sick, and the needy.
-Sister Mary Shaw, ASC, promotes and develops programs and activities that inform, inspire and involve the Sisters, Associates and others in the ministry of Justice and Peace.
+The Justice and Peace Office is an expression of our charism to bring God's healing love to the poor, the sick, and the needy, and to address the cries of Mother Earth.
+Sister Mary Shaw, ASC, promotes and develops programs and activities that inform, inspire, and involve people in the ministry of Justice and Peace.

-Deepening our reverence of creation as it reflects "the presence of the Divine" (Thomas Berry, CP).
-We will consider ways that we can develop our human-Earth relationship and increase our understanding of the New Cosmology and ecology from a cosmological perspective.
-We will promote responsible stewardship of the world's resources and encourage this stewardship in our ministries.
-(To learn more, we invite you to click on the links below.)
+Deepening our reverence of creation as it reflects "the presence of the Divine" (Thomas Berry, CP), we will consider ways that we can develop our human-earth relationship and increase our understanding of the new cosmology and ecology from a cosmological perspective.
+We will promote stewardship of the world's resources and encourage this in our ministries.

 On November 12, 1988, we dedicated the first Peace Pole on our property based on the global Peace Pole Project.
 On July 2, 2008, we dedicated a new Peace Pole, made of western red cedar, standing seven feet tall.
 The phrase “May Peace Prevail on Earth” is displayed in six languages: English, Japanese, German, Hebrew, Polish, and Hindi (pictured above).